Discover which Vanta alternatives are best suited for your business in terms of security risks, industry best practices, size, and budget.

 There are several different types of access control models, including discretionary access control (DAC), mandatory access control (MAC), role-based access control (RBAC) and attribute-based access control (ABAC).

 Ultimately, access control helps to ensure that an organization’s critical assets are not misused or damaged while also allowing authorized personnel to safely interact with those assets.
-It also helps support compliance with laws and regulations by making sure that only the right people are accessing sensitive data.
+It also helps support compliance with key security frameworks and regulations by making sure that only the right people are accessing sensitive data.
 In this way, businesses can maintain security while still ensuring user productivity.

 Types of Access Control